falkodev/apos-nuxt-demo/README.md

 <br><img src=".readme-assets/frontend-homepage-2.png" width="800"><br>

 How does this work?
 In the `index.vue` component (in `frontend/pages/`), the `asyncData` method fetches the pages exposed by Apostrophe, and finds the homepage we created.
-You can click the "Order" button, it should lead you to the login page.
+You can click the "Login" button, it should lead you to the login page.

 Now, let's create a user and order food!

 Click on "Register" in the frontend bar.
 Add an email and a password.
 The registration should be successful.
-Now click on the "Login" button and enter the credentials you used in the previous step.
+Now click on the "Login" button and enter the credentials you have just used.
 A welcome message is displayed on success.

 How does this work?